larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 Open the paper "Binding of _Actinobacillus actinomycetemcomitans_ lipopolysaccharides to _Peptostreptococcus micros_ stimulates tumor necrosis factor alpha production by macrophage-like cells" ([Yoshioka et al., 2005](https://pubmed.ncbi.nlm.nih.gov/15720573/)) and click the **EXTRACT** bookmarklet.
 After a short time, terms should be highlighted in the text.

-_What do the different colors mean?_
+_1. What do the different colors mean?_

 By clicking or hovering over a tagged term, you will get a popup that includes its standard name, entity type, database or ontology identifier, and a link to its reference record.
 Click or hover over **_Peptostreptococcus micros_** and **inflammatory response**.

-_What is an alternative name for Peptostreptococcus micros?
+_2. What is an alternative name for Peptostreptococcus micros?
 What is the difference between Peptostreptococcus micros and Parvimonas micra?_

-_What is the NCBI Taxonomy ID of Peptostreptococcus micros and what is the Gene Ontology identifier of inflammatory response?_
+_3. What is the NCBI Taxonomy ID of Peptostreptococcus micros and what is the Gene Ontology identifier of inflammatory response?_

 Select the **Title** in the paper and click the **EXTRACT** bookmarklet.
 Hover over terms in the text or lines in the table.

-_What happens when you hover over the terms?_
+_4. What happens when you hover over the terms?_

 Use the buttons in the popup to copy the data into a spreadsheet (e.g. Microsoft excel/[Google sheets](https://docs.google.com/spreadsheets/u/0/)) or text file (e.g. Notepad/[Notepad++](https://notepad-plus-plus.org/downloads/)) or save it in tabular (tsv/csv) format.

-_Which information is then provided in addition to what is shown in the popup?_
+_5. Which information is then provided in addition to what is shown in the popup?_

 ### 1.2 Information retrieval